ljunggren/boozang-docs/README.md

 It is also possible to specify Javascript functions directly.
 The functions can be in two forms: Date.now() or fining the data hit Enter and fill out the values tab-separated.

-*Tip: You can copy a whole table from Excel simply by using copy-paste.*
+*Tip: You can copy a whole table from Excel by using copy-paste.*

 **File data**